 How to mock DOM element in Javascript/JQuery using Jest

-Jest is a JavaScript testing framework maintained by Facebook, Inc. designed and built by Christoph Nakazawa with a focus on simplicity and support for large web applications.
-It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js and Svelte.
-Wikipedia
+Jest is a JavaScript testing framework developed and maintained by Facebook, Inc. It was designed and built by Christoph Nakazawa with a focus on simplicity and support for large web applications.
+Jest is widely used and compatible with various technologies such as Babel, TypeScript, Node.js, React, Angular, Vue.js, and Svelte.

-In this post, I will show you how to use the jest mocking feature to test dom elements without loading the actual dom.
-Before that let’s understand why mocking is important
+In this blog post, I will demonstrate how to utilize Jest’s mocking feature to test DOM elements without the need to load the actual DOM.
+But before diving into the mocking aspect, let’s understand why mocking is important in the context of unit testing.

-Mocking is a process used in unit testing when the unit being tested has external dependencies.
-The purpose of mocking is to isolate and focus on the code being tested and not on the behaviour or state of external dependencies.
+Mocking is a crucial process employed in unit testing, especially when the unit being tested has external dependencies.
+The purpose of mocking is to isolate and focus on the specific code being tested, rather than worrying about the behavior or state of those external dependencies.

 const $ = require("jquery");